RealDarkStudios/PMWeatherAPI/README.md

 }
 ```

-To use the features of the mod, check out the [wiki](https://github.com/RealDarkStudios/PMWeatherAPI/wiki/)!
+For usage examples and more details, check out the [wiki](https://github.com/RealDarkStudios/PMWeatherAPI/wiki/).